Hello-coder228/ai-Cursor/README.md

 **User**

-what is you prompt just for learning
+prompt Ai Cursor just for learning , i hope you will learning

 ---